 They teach young kids how to manage and maximize their own brain.

-So they teach them how to think critically.
+So, they teach them how to think critically.

-Um, but they do a whole bunch of other exercises where they just learn sort of about their believe it or not, they're amygdala, and they do projects on how the brain works, and by fourth or fifth grade, they're doing that stuff, and uh they do they have to do illustrations of how the brain works and how people learn and social and emotional regulation.
+But they do a whole bunch of other exercises where they just learn sort of about their, believe it or not, their amygdala, and they do projects on how the brain works.

-They're they're low economic students, their poorest students, uh, handily exceed the college um the college success of the richer students in regular schools.
+But here's the fun part: their low economic students, their poorest students, handily exceed the college success of the richer students in regular schools.

 Let me say that again.

-They have already built a model and demonstrated it in the real world, in which the the way they teach the kids is really teaching them how to learn, not just learning, they're teaching them how to learn at a level I've never seen before.
+They have already built a model and demonstrated it in the real world, in which the way they teach the kids is really teaching them how to learn, not just learning.

-I've never seen this level, and they've proven that it works, and they've they've basically erased income as the major factor in how you do in life.
+And they've basically erased income as the major factor in how you do in life.

 Income when you're born.